sameersbn/docker-postgresql/README.md

 Just as the case of setting up a slave node or generating a snapshot, you can also create a backup of the data on the master by specifying `REPLICATION_MODE=backup`.

-> The backups are generated using [pg_basebackup](http://www.postgresql.org/docs/9.4/static/app-pgbasebackup.html) using the replication protocol.
+> The backups are generated with [pg_basebackup](http://www.postgresql.org/docs/9.4/static/app-pgbasebackup.html) using the replication protocol.

 Once the master node is created as specified in [Setting up a replication cluster](#setting-up-a-replication-cluster), you can create a point-in-time backup using: